poap-xyz/sane-data/README.md

 ## Usage

-To use this package, install it by running `npm i -D @poap/sane-data` and using either the regexes or the sanetiser functions.
+To use this package, install it by running `npm i -S @poap/sane-data` and using either the regexes or the sanetiser functions.

 Example sanetiser usage: